 Receiving notices about GTempAccounts

-If you are receiving email notices, like below, regarding a @gtempaccount.com account, you can continue through this article to fix the root cause.
+If you are receiving email notices regarding an @gtempaccount.com account, like the one below, you can continue through this article to fix the root cause.

 If you are getting notifications about your actual @brown.edu or @alumni.brown.edu account, or you have some security concerns about your Brown Gmail account, you can refer to this KB article on how to check and secure your account.